TheGort/thegort.github.io/about.md

 You'll find that I upload all sorts of content, ranging from video games, educational videos, reviews to skits.
 It's a channel about me!

 If anybody ever wondered what I listen to, follow me on [Spotify.](https://open.spotify.com/user/6r2g75pi5l7e863bglv83pzj9?si=CZbhiKIdRq2NqdZcS2SdHQ){:target="_blank"}
-I like listening to trap, rap and hip-hop, and I listen to k-pop every now and then.
+I like listening to trap, pop, hip-hop, and I listen to k-pop every now and then.
 My favorite artists are Travis Scott, _hit rapper and artist_, DaBaby, and EXO.
-Favorite song: Save Your Tears by The Weeknd.
+Favorite song: durag activity by Baby Keem (with Travis Scott)
+> You big stench in my life, yes yes, you big stench

 `It's truly a small, yet big world out there, folks.
 Enjoy the time we have.`